8/1/2024

 Whit Mayo

-Hey, thanks, good afternoon.
+Hey, thanks.
+Good afternoon.
 Thomas, back on that member engagement metric that you referenced, is that 30% number for 100% of the total new members this year, or is that a subset of the total new members?
 And is that for the first quarter or for the first half?
+Sorry.

 speaker

 Yeah, no, good questions.
 So what we're really talking about there is engagement of the care anywhere eligible population.
-And so as a reminder, when we onboarded our new membership this year, we quickly began running the data we were capturing from lab values, pharmacy data, authorization, and utilization data through our stratification model to identify those that we thought were at greatest risk of an inpatient event and had the greatest level of co-morbidities and therefore needed that proactive care program that we call Care Anywhere.
-And so as we have continued to identify those members over the course of the second quarter, it stands at about probably 10% of the population is eligible for that Care Anywhere program.
-We've engaged about 30% of them so far, which is really, I'd say, consistent with our expectations this year, and is pretty consistent to where we have performed in years past.
-But of course, if you think about that relative to our overall population, which typically runs at about 60% engagement on that more intensive set of care programs, there's clearly a big opportunity for us to get from 30 to 60% over the back half of the year.
-And so that's what we're really underscoring as a significant area of opportunity, where year to date, we're quite pleased with our emissions per thousand performance.
-We mentioned that for the second quarter in a row, we've run below 150 inpatient emissions per thousand, but we still feel like there's an opportunity to do better as we continue to ramp up engagement and onboard the significant growth we've taken on this year.
-Okay,
+And so As a reminder, when we onboarded our new membership this year, we quickly began running the data we were capturing from lab values, pharmacy data, authorization and utilization data through our stratification model to identify those that we thought were at greatest risk of an inpatient event and had the greatest level of comorbidities and therefore needed that proactive care program that we call Care Anywhere.
+And so as we have continued to identify those members over the course of the second quarter, it stands at about probably 10%. of the population is eligible for that care anywhere program, we've engaged about 30% of them so far, which is really, I'd say, consistent with our expectations this year and is pretty consistent to where we have performed in years past.
+But of course, if you think about that relative to our overall population, which typically runs at about 60% engagement on that more intensive set of care programs, there's clearly a big opportunity for us to get from 30% to 60% over the back half of the year.
+And so that's what we're really underscoring as a significant area of opportunity where year to date, we're quite pleased with our emissions per thousand performance.
+We mentioned that for the second quarter in a row, we've run in the low 150 inpatient emissions per thousand, but we still feel like there's an opportunity to do better as we continue to ramp up engagement and onboard the significant growth we've taken on this year.

 speaker